Varying Newton constant, entropy and the black hole evaporation law: Abstract

 \section{Abstract}

-In Einstein equations we represent the energy-momentum tensor as the one ($T^{\mu\nu}$ ) of an ideal fluid plus the cosmological term.
+In Einstein equations we represent the energy-momentum tensor as the one ($T^{\mu\nu}$ ) of a fluid plus the cosmological term.
 We consider time-dependent Newton ``constant" $G$, the cosmological term $\Lambda$ and non-conserved $T^{\mu\nu}$.
 The Bianchi identity imposes a relation between the energy-momentum (non)conservation and the variation of $G$ and $\Lambda$.
-If the energy-momentum $T^{\mu\nu}$ is conserved then both the Newton ``constant" $G$ and the cosmological term $\Lambda $ either do not change or both must depend on time.
-If the energy-momentum $T^{\mu\nu}$ is not conserved then the Bianchi identity implies a relation between the energy-momentum and a variation in time of either $G$ or $\Lambda$ (or both).
-We apply thermodynamics in order to express the non-conservation of the energy-momentum of an ideal fluid by entropy and relate the time variations of $G$ and $\Lambda$ to a change of entropy.
-Using the relation between a varying Newton constant G and the black hole entropy we derive a modified formula for the Schwarzschild black hole evaporation (a slower evaporation).
-Its life time is $\frac{9}{5}$ times larger than the one for a constant $G$.
-The average black hole's density remains constant when the black hole's radius shrinks to zero .
+The covariant divergence $\nabla_{\mu}T^{\mu\nu}$ can be related to the first law of thermodynamics.
+For compact systems of mass $M$ from the Bianchi identity we obtain a power-law relation $G\simeq M^{-\gamma}$ with $\gamma$ depending on pressure or entropy.
+We discuss radiation and a mass loss described by the Stefan-Boltzmann law.
+In this formula we insert an expression for the black hole area and its temperature $T$.
+The Bianchi identity together with a formula for temperature and entropy $S$ determines the index $\gamma$ in the relation between the Newton constant $G$ and the mass $M$.
+If the entropy $S$ is defined by the equation $dS=T^{-1}dM$ then $\gamma=1$ (the same as for zero pressure).
+If the formula of Bekenstein-Hawking entropy holds true for time-dependent $G$ then $\gamma=\frac{2}{3}$.
+We discuss consequences for the evaporation law of some modified expressions for the entropy appearing in effective models of gravity resulting from an interaction with matter fields.
+In particular, $\gamma=1$ leads to a constant evaporation temperature whereas $\gamma>1$ to a decreasing temperature and luminosity.